Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

-Senate Democrats again blocked a $1.8 trillion economic rescue package for the coronavirus pandemic on Monday, as the White House continued to negotiate furiously behind closed doors on the package and House Democrats unveiled a rival $2.5 trillion proposal containing partisan “wish-list” items such as same-day voter registration.
+Senate Democrats again blocked a $1.8 trillion economic rescue package for the coronavirus pandemic on Monday, as the White House negotiated furiously behind closed doors on the package and House Democrats rolled out a rival $2.5 trillion proposal containing partisan “wish-list” items such as same-day voter registration.

 The Senate test vote on the aid package failed 49-46, with all the “no” votes coming from Democrats a day after they blocked a first attempt to begin debate on the bill itself.
 Sixty votes were needed to proceed.

-By 6 p.m., Senate leaders said they didn’t expect any votes Monday night, although talks were ongoing.
+By 6 p.m., Senate leaders said they didn’t expect any votes Monday night, although talks were continuing.
 President Trump called on the Senate to pass the Republicans’ bill “and avoid playing any more partisan games.”

 “They have to get together and just stop with the partisan politics,” Mr. Trump said.
 “I think that’s happening.
 It’s not really a choice.
 They have to make a deal.
 This should not be a time for political agendas, but rather one for focusing solely and squarely on the needs of the American people.”